10 tips for designing the most beautiful logo

 Monograms

-Derived from the logotype, the monogram is based on the same principle of the brand name without any other distinctive sign than the font.
-The only difference is that it is the initials of the brand name.
+Derived from logotypes, monograms are based on the same principle of the brand name without any other distinctive sign than the font.
+The only difference is that it is composed of the initials of the brand's name.
 This type of logo is a bit impersonal and is rarely used by e-commerce brands, especially those in the fashion world.
 It is nevertheless a good option for brands with complicated names wishing to be understood and recognized more easily!

 Pictograms

 "A picture is worth a thousand words", said Confucius...
 This is the credo of brands choosing a pictogram!
 This type of logo is composed of a symbol or a shape and...
 That's all.
 This has a main advantage (to be understood by everyone, without exception) but also a certain disadvantage (it does not help consumers much if they do not already know who you are).
-We advise you to wait until you build up a certain reputation before turning to the pictogram, and considering your potential (limitless, simply prodigious), we don't worry about it happening one day.
+We advise you to wait until you build up a certain reputation before turning to a pictogram logo, and considering your potential (limitless, simply prodigious), we don't worry about it happening one day.

 Abstract logos